drew-royster/canvasFileSync/README.md

 - [ ] Toggle courses/folders to sync
 - [ ] Increase initial download speed
 - [ ] Handle situations more gracefully where an update has occurred both locally and remotely
-- [ ] Handle courses where professor uses modules view(files api is disabled when they do this)